The Physics of the Knuckleball

 The Knuckleball's Potential

 The knuckleball's NPB potential is not zero.
-Modern tracking data enables objective measurement of knuckleball movement and rotation, allowing scientific management of the learning process.
+Tracking data available since the late 2010s enables objective measurement of knuckleball movement and rotation, allowing scientific management of the learning process.
 The pitch's low shoulder and elbow stress also merits attention for injury risk reduction.
 As a career extension strategy for injured power pitchers, knuckleball conversion deserves consideration.
 MLB's Dickey successfully converted after struggling as a fastball pitcher.
 NPB may someday see pitchers finding new life through the knuckleball.
 However, this requires coaching understanding and organizational commitment to long-term development.